QMSH

 →

 Note: if you are already using the QMSH-Editor you will find QMSH-Visual to be a far less powerful interface to the QMSH-Kernel.
 However (even for advanced mesh-makers) you may still find some modicum of utility in its use as a basic visual debug tool for spatial logic.
-Additionally as an incidental - if you like fiddling with interactive generative tools then you might also find the process of creating node-graphs using QMSH-Visual to be quite fun.

 Experimental Web-GL Support